nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 <!-- cmdrun ../../../../target/release/nym-mixnode --version | grep "Build Version" | cut -b 21-26  -->
 ```

-The `nym-mixnode` binary is currently one point version ahead of the rest of the platform binaries due to a patch applied between releases.
+The `nym-mix node` binary is currently one point version ahead of the rest of the platform binaries due to a patch applied between releases.

 ## Preliminary steps

-Make sure you do the preparation listed in the [preliminary steps page](../preliminary-steps.md) before setting up your mixnode.
+Make sure you do the preparation listed in the [preliminary steps page](../preliminary-steps.md) before setting up your mix node.

 ## Mix node setup

-Now that you have built the [codebase](../binaries/building-nym.md), set up your [wallet](https://nymtech.net/docs/wallet/desktop-wallet.html), and have a VPS with the `nym-mixnode` binary, you can set up your mix node with the instructions below.
+Now that you have built the [codebase](../binaries/building-nym.md), set up your [wallet](https://nymtech.net/docs/wallet/desktop-wallet.html), and have a VPS with the `nym-mix node` binary, you can set up your mix node with the instructions below.

-To begin, move to `/taget/release` directory from which you run the node commands:
+To begin, move to `/target/release` directory from which you run the node commands:

 ```
 cd target/release